mrks111/code-document-generator/README.md

   - `tqdm`
   - `tiktoken`
   - `openai`
-- 1. **Purpose**: The code in this file contains string literals that are planned prompts for developers to document their projects.
-- -  Gives a template to describe the file for analysis
-- -  Provides a project explanation guide
-- -  Offers a structure for README.md
-- 3. **Dependencies**:
-  The code does relies on a few external libraries.

 ## Installation

 To install the dependencies for the tool, run:

-    ```bash
     pip install -r requirements.txt
-    ```

 ## How to Use

-    1. Navigate to the project directory: git clone <github-download-link>
+  1. Navigate to the project directory:

+    git clone <github-download-link>
     cd <project-directory>

-    2. Ensure all dependencies are installed.
+  2. Ensure all dependencies are installed

-    3. Run the main script:
+  4. Run the main script:

     python documentor.py

-## Dependencies
-  The project uses the following dependencies (found in `requirements.txt`):
-    - hashlib
-    - os
-    - pkgutil
-    - prompts